mdub/representative_view/README.markdown

       r.list_of :authors
     end

-Note that it's "`index.rep`", not "`index.xml.rep`" or "`index.json.rep`"; by omitting the format specifier, the template will be used to render both formats.
+Note that it's "`index.rep`", not "`index.xml.rep`" or "`index.json.rep`"; those will work, too, but by omitting the format specifier, the same template can be used to render both formats.

 ### Partials